FloydZ/cmake_optimize_for_architecture/README.md

 sizes of the host system and passes them to the compile arguments.
 If you wish to not include them add: `set(CMAKE_CACHE_DO_NOT_ADD_TO_FLAGS 1)` befor you include this project in your `CMakeLists.txt`
+Note: this feature is only available on linux.

 Host Optimzations:
 ================